dhocker/agentmpd/README.md

 ## Build Environment

+AgentMPD was originally written in Python 2.7 and subsequently migrated to Python 3.6.
+While it will still run on Python 2.7, support for that version will be dropped in the near future.
+Only Python 3.6+ will be supported going forward.

-AgentMPD is written in Python 2.7.
-It uses the popular Flask framework.
+AgendtMPD uses the popular Flask framework.

 A suitable development environment would use virtualenv and virtualenvwrapper to create a working virtual environment.
 The requirements.txt file can be used with pip to create the required virtual environment with all dependencies.